GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 echo "✅ Distributed Disk I/O test completed!
 Results saved in $RESULT_FILE"

 ```
-The output is large: it's a table with various columns.
+The output is a large table with various columns.
 - **kB** – The total file size used in the test, measured in kilobytes.
 - **reclen** – The record length, indicating the size of each block used for reading or writing.
 - **write** – The speed of sequential writing, measured in kilobytes per second (KB/s).